Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Boost/README.md

   * cpeAMD: Compiles if ``toolset == clang`` is added to the EasyConfig.
 It is not clear if any of the Cray patches actually make sense.

+  * For 21.12, which switched to Python 3.9.4, the version detection is wrong so the sanity check goes looking for the files for Python 3.8 rather than 3.9.